Paulescu/practical-nlp-2021/README.md

 - Big picture of the course

+- Challenges that DS and ML engineers face in the real-world:
+    - How can I move this prototype model from a Jupyter notebook into production?

 ### 1. [Optional] Review

 - What has happened in NLP in the last 10 years?